Planting eelgrass helps restore the ecosystem in Lillebælt

 Planting eelgrass is just one of several initiatives that together strengthen Lillebælt

-We regulate the crab population
+We reduce the crab population

 The population of crabs in the Little Belt is far too high.
 By catching crabs, you benefit the ecosystem in the belt.
 The crab population needs to be regulated because it destroys the eelgrass and eats fish fry.